+So to kick it off my first discovery was Wasafari, who are they you might ask?
 “Wasafiri is Britain’s premier magazine for international contemporary writing.
 Published quarterly, it has established a distinctive reputation for promoting work by new and established voices across the globe.”

 Cornerstones who have their very own publishing house http://threeharespublishing.com/#latest-work, and have written a self help guide, Write a blockbuster and get it published, authored jointly by Helen Corner and Lee Weatherly, “it offers not simply a guide to writing a novel, but an introduction to writing a plot-based, action-focused blockbuster.” http://cornerstones.co.uk/

 I’ve just recently rediscovered my love of poetry and with this in mind I would highly recommend joining in with Ron’s Weekly Haiku prompt challenge.
 It’s fun, and gets the old creative juices flowing on a weekly basis and that can only be a good thing!
 Ron has an excellent blog overflowing with all sorts of interesting articles so he’s certainly one to follow.

 Switch your torch light on, don your spy costume, now on to the nasty business of finding agents, and publishers.
 This is when life becomes complicated, the writing is easy in comparison, I know I’m in this process and it seems to be a never ending slog of decisions, (which is utterly painful for someone like me who tends to be indecisive,) waiting, trying again, waiting.
 So with that in mind here are some resources to help my fellow wannabe authors out there who may be struggling like me to find a publisher or an agent.
 Never fear, help is at hand.
 Good luck!